ichesnokov/developing-rt-plugin/slides-2.0.md

 ---

-## We can't ship it anywhere
+## We'll have problems with shipping

 Note:
-You can't simply
+You can't simply ...
 ---

 ## What we can do?